Sam-Commander/BandPal/README.md

 # BandPal
 An Android social media app that allows musicians to meet and form bands within their local area.
+BandPal allows users to fill their profile with their musical passions then find (and be found by) those who share those interests.

+BandPal was my dissertation project submitted for my Computer Science MSc at the University of Birmingham.

 ## Overview

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Aliquam porta turpis at leo tempor, nec rhoncus nulla euismod.
-Nunc nec interdum ante.
-Class aptent taciti sociosqu ad litora torquent per conubia nostra, per inceptos himenaeos.
-Quisque et tristique nunc.
-Morbi at quam at dolor egestas bibendum.
-Quisque sollicitudin, dolor at mattis pulvinar, dolor enim interdum ipsum, eget interdum diam ligula id dui.
-Donec mi lectus, tempor quis arcu tristique, pharetra aliquet elit.
-Praesent tempus id leo nec suscipit.
-Phasellus lobortis est eget tortor viverra, at cursus odio imperdiet.
+Centered around a search and match ‘points-based’ algorithm, BandPal takes a user’s influences (via LastFM artists API), instruments (via MusicBrainz’s instruments API), location (via Google Maps API), age and search-radius to produce likeminded local matches to be connected and chatted with in-app.

+The app utilises gamification elements in the form of a trophy system.
+Trophies are rewards for building a full profile and using BandPal to its full potential.
+The more trophies the higher a user appears in searches and the more likely they are to find accurate matches.

+Go to the ‘info’ folder for a full report on the app’s development and features, as well as videos of common user journeys.

 ### Tools
 - Kotlin (back and frontend) and (a v.small amount of) server-side JavaScript for device-to-device notifications
 - Developed in Android Studio
-- Google Firebase for database
+- Uses Google Firebase for database
 - Incorporates LastFM, MusicBrainz and Google Maps APIs
 - Allows login via pre-existing Google and Facebook accounts